Michael Durnam

 Public Service

-Regional Science Fair, Judge - Alamosa, CO United States
+Regional Science Fair, Judge - Alamosa

 Publications

 McGraw, K. O., Durm, M. W., Durnam, M. R. (1989).
 The relative salience of sex, race, age, and glasses in children's social perception.
-Journal of Genetic Psychology.
+Journal of Genetic Psychology

 Presentations